kodecocodes/i9t/testing/testing.markdown

 ![bordered bezel](/images/reportNavigator2.png)

 Doing this takes you to the file you clicked on in Xcode's main editor.
-Notice that there's a "gutter" on the right edge of the editor with small numbers on it, such as 0, 2, 6.
+Notice that there's a "gutter" on the right edge of the editor with small numbers on it, such as 0, 2, and 6.
 The number represents the number of times those lines of code are covered by tests.
 For example, the getter for `workoutCount` isn't covered at all so there's a 0 next to it.

 The level of granularity you get from Xcode's code coverage reports goes beyond the method level.
 As you can see, it will tell you which lines _inside_ a method are covered and which are not.
 This helps you identify edge cases you haven't tested.
 For instance, if you only test the `if` block in an `if-else` statement, Xcode will pick this up and let you know.

 > **Note**: A single code coverage report is a snapshot in time.
 If you want to know whether your code coverage is improving or getting worse, you'll need to see how these numbers change over time.
-You can achieve this level of monitoring with Xcode server and Xcode bots.
-This won't be covered in this chapter but you can learn more about this in XX.
+You can You can do this using Xcode server and Xcode bots.
+This won't be covered in this chapter but you can learn more about this in the WWDC video from 2015 named _Continuous Integration and Code Coverage in Xcode_.

 ## `@testable` imports and access control